python-sge/sge/doc-src/pong.rst

         self.end()

 Our key press event is slightly more involved.
-To take a screenshot, we simply use a combination of :meth:`sge.Sprite.from_screenshot` and :meth:`sge.Sprite.save`.
+To take a screenshot, we simply use a combination of :meth:`sge.gfx.Sprite.from_screenshot` and :meth:`sge.gfx.Sprite.save`.
 To toggle fullscreen, we simply change the value of :attr:`sge.Game.fullscreen`.
 To pause the game, we use :meth:`sge.Game.pause`.
 We end up with this::

     def event_key_press(self, key, char):
         if key == 'f8':
-            sge.Sprite.from_screenshot().save('screenshot.jpg')
+            sge.gfx.Sprite.from_screenshot().save('screenshot.jpg')
         elif key == 'f11':
             self.fullscreen = not self.fullscreen
         elif key == 'escape':